juniorkibirige/dpo_standard/README.md

      if (response != null) {
 	     print(response.toJson());
 		 if(response.success) {
-		 Call the verify transaction endpoint with the transactionID returned in `response.transactionId` to verify transaction before offering value to customer
+		 Call the verify transaction endpoint with the transactionID returned in `response.TransID` to verify transaction before offering value to customer
 		 } else {
 		  // Transaction not successful
 		}